-Carrie Koffman is Associate Professor of Saxophone at The Hartt School at the University of Hartford and Lecturer of Saxophone at the Yale School of Music.
-Prior to this, she held positions as Assistant Professor of Saxophone at Penn State University, Assistant Professor of Saxophone at the University of New Mexico, and taught at Boston University.
+Carrie Koffman is Associate Professor of Saxophone at The Hartt School of Music, Dance and Theater at the University of Hartford and Lecturer of Saxophone at the Yale School of Music.
+Prior to this, she held positions as Assistant Professor of Saxophone at Penn State University, Assistant Professor of Saxophone at the University of New Mexico, and Lecturer of Saxophone at Boston University.

-Performances have included the World Saxophone Congresses in St Andrews, Scotland, Bangkok, Thailand, and Minneapolis, Minnesota; multiple SaxArt International Saxophone Festivals in Italy; a tour throughout New Zealand; the Xi'an International Clarinet and Saxophone Festival in China; the Pine Mountain Music Festival in Michigan; the Virginia Arts Festival; the International Viola Congress; several North American Saxophone Alliance National Conventions; and the International Double Reed Convention in Buenos Aires, Argentina.
+She has performed as a soloist and chamber musician throughout 26 states, 13 countries, and on five continents.
+Performances have included the World Saxophone Congresses in Zagreb, Croatia, St Andrews, Scotland, Bangkok, Thailand, and Minneapolis, Minnesota; multiple SaxArt International Saxophone Festivals in Italy; a tour throughout New Zealand; the Xi'an International Clarinet and Saxophone Festival in China; the Pine Mountain Music Festival in Michigan; the Virginia Arts Festival; the International Viola Congress; several North American Saxophone Alliance National Conventions; and the International Double Reed Convention in Buenos Aires, Argentina.

 She performs in a contemporary chamber music duo, The Irrelevants, with violist Tim Deighton.
 Their “excellent playing" of several new works in a New York recital was noted in The Strad.
 She also recently completed tours of Italy, Cyprus and the Midwestern United States as tenor saxophonist in the Transcontinental Saxophone Quartet.
 Additionally, she appears frequently as a soloist, chamber musician, and clinician.